L'ATELIER ROBERT COANE

 - Howard Hodgkin

-"His art seemed dangerous to man but entailed a vulnerable openness on (Caravaggio's) part,
+"His art seemed dangerous to man but entailed a vulnerable openness on (Caravaggio's) part, an exquisiteness of feeling that would've had some need of social armorfor going about the ordinary business of life."

 -